• Skip to primary navigation

 Ingredient Notes

 • Cooking spray – Whether I’m making these Savory Muffins, our Pumpkin Spice Muffins, or our Breakfast Egg Muffins, I prefer to use avocado oil as my spray.
-It’s healthier than Pam.
+It’s healthier than vegetable oil.

-• All-purpose baking mix – Really any all-purpose baking mix will work.
-We have homemade and gluten-free options in the cooking notes at the bottom of the recipe.
+• All-purpose baking mix – I’ve tested this the most of with the name brand Bisquick baking mix, so that is what will give you the most consistent results with our recipe.
+But we have homemade and gluten-free options in the cooking notes at the bottom of the recipe!

 Variations and Substitutions

-• Substitute the cooked sausage with diced ham.
+• Substitute the cooked sausage with diced ham or cooked, crumbled bacon.

 • Use any color of bell pepper.